PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 ## Multistore

  Only the features created in the selected store or store group (through the context) are displayed.
-For example, let's there's the following configuration made:
+For example, let's say there's the following configuration made:
 - Group 1
   - Shop A
   - Shop B